teddahlberg/ted-talker/README.md

 # Ted Talker
 This is a small app i made using the Web Speech API.
-For mor documentation visit MDN.
+For more documentation visit MDN.

 Note that you need to host a local http server for this to work, and you need to use Google Chrome as your browser.